b0bdN/prayer-times-menubar-app/README.md

 }
 ```

-- [node-fetch](https://github.com/node-fetch/node-fetch/tree/2.x#readme) v2.x is used because the ES Modules is not in use in this app.
+- [node-fetch](https://github.com/node-fetch/node-fetch/tree/2.x#readme) v2.x is used because the ES Modules are not in use in this app.

 ## Contributing

-Contributions are welcomed !
+Contributions are welcomed!

 ## Translations